View Jose Martinez's Obituary on durangoherald.com and share memories

 |

+Known as Benito, he was born August 18, 1947.
+In his infancy, he was adopted by Jose Del Carmel and Salome Garcia Martinez.
+He grew up in Raton, NM and attended high school in Chama.
+He was married to Rosita Otelia Martinez on February 5, 1966 in Chama, NM.
+He enlisted in the U.S. Navy in 1966 and honorably served during the Vietnam War in Guam.
+Upon military discharge, he and Rosie lived in Denver for a short time, where he worked for the U.S. Mint.
+They then moved to Durango, Colorado.
+Benito worked for Mercy Medical Center before beginning his career with the U.S. Postal Service.
+He retired from the Post Office in 1987.
+He also worked for the City of Durango Water Department.

+Benito was ordained as a Deacon for Sacred Heart Catholic Church in 2011.
+He retired from service to the church due to health about a year before his passing.
+He and Rosie maintained another home in Bernalillo, NM.

-He is survived by his wife, Rosie; children: Jose, Javier, and Augustine Martinez and Marissa Hernandez; 10 grandchildren and many extended family and friends.
-He was preceded by son; Carlos Martinez.
+Benito is survived by his wife, Rosie; children: Jose (Martha), Javier (Rachel), and Augustine (Jessica) Martinez and Marissa (Eliu) Hernandez; 10 grandchildren, one great-grandson, and many extended family and friends.
+He was preceded in death by his son; Carlos Martinez.

+A rosary will be recited on Thursday, May 2, 2019 at 6:00 p.m. at Sacred Heart Catholic Church.
+A Mass of Christian Burial will be Friday, May 3, 2019 at 10:00 a.m. also at Sacred Heart Catholic Church.
+Burial will follow at Greenmount Cemetery.